ArchiveBox/docs/Upgrading-or-Merging-Archives.md

 3. **Make a full backup** of your `index.sqlite3` and `archive/` content before upgrading!
 4. Follow the steps below depending on your setup (repeating as necessary for each major version if upgrading across multiple major versions)

+**ℹ️ Details:**

-ArchiveBox uses the Django migrations system for deterministic, atomic, safe upgrades, so your DB should always be left in a consistent state in the event of a failure or power outage.
+As of v0.4 and above, ArchiveBox uses the Django migrations system for deterministic, atomic, safe upgrades, so your DB should always be left in a consistent state in the event of a failure or power outage.

+*Note: It's recommended to only upgrade one major version at a time. e.g. if you're on `v0.4.14`, upgrade to `v0.4.2`, then to `v0.5.6` (the latest available minor version for each major version), then from there to `v0.6.3`, not straight from `v0.4.14` -> `v0.6.3`.
+You can specify exact versions with pip like so: `pip install archivebox==0.6.3` or with docker `docker pull archivebox/archivebox:0.6.3`.
+Upgrading directly across multiple major versions may work in some cases, but is not recommended for maximum data safety.*

-Open an issue in our bug tracker if you experience any problems.
+💬 [Open an issue](https://github.com/ArchiveBox/ArchiveBox/issues/new/choose) in our bug tracker if you experience any problems.

 ### With Docker Compose